SingularityKChen/Weekly_Review_in_NTU/Survey/2021-01-11-Survey-Limitations-of-Current-Verification-Methods.md

 ---
 layout: post
 title: "[Survey] Current Verification Methods And Their Limited Situations"
-description: "This post introduces the limitations of current verification methods, including formal verification, constrained random verification (CRV) and hardware-software co-verification using virtual platform with hardware emulation and acceleration."
+description: "This post introduces the current verification methods, steps and their limitations, including formal verification, constrained random verification (CRV) and hardware-software co-verification using virtual platform with hardware emulation and acceleration."
 categories: [Survey]
 tags: [verification, formal, CRV, co-verification]
-last_updated: 2021-01-19 14:01:00 GMT+8
+last_updated: 2021-01-24 23:37:00 GMT+8
-excerpt: "This post introduces the limitations of current verification methods, including formal verification, constrained random verification (CRV) and hardware-software co-verification using virtual platform with hardware emulation and acceleration."
+excerpt: "This post introduces the current verification methods, steps and their limitations, including formal verification, constrained random verification (CRV) and hardware-software co-verification using virtual platform with hardware emulation and acceleration."
 redirect_from:
   - /2021/01/11/
 ---